26 fun things to do while stuck indoors

 This list wouldn’t be complete without a bit of binge watching on TV.

-Use the time during the Coronavirus lockdown to watch, well, anything you want.
+Use the time while stuck at home to watch, well, anything you want.

 With services such as Netflix and Amazon Prime, there’s enough in the catalogue to last the entire period.